 Most orchards and family farms do not allow cutting tools on the grounds, so leave them at home.
 Also, some locations have signs asking that you do not sample the fruit before you purchase; this is one rule that is most often broken.

-No matter where you decide to get your fresh fruit and vegetables, you will be in for an interesting day.
-By following these simple rules of etiquette, you will a have generous and polite day of produce picking.
+No matter which farmer's market you decide to get your fresh fruit and vegetables, you will be in for an interesting day.
+By following these simple rules of etiquette at a farmers market, you will a have generous and polite day of produce picking.

-To locate a farmer’s market in your city, visit the National Farmers Market Association website at www.nfma.org.
+To locate a farmers market in your city, visit the National Farmers Market Association website at www.nafmnp.org.